Nivethitha167/first-repo/README.md

 # task
-My solutions for the tasks given in college.
+My solutions for the coding tasks.